NTU-CSIE-DSA/hw2-BicycleParkingTree/README.md

 # Solution

 ## Introduction
-This repository contains a C++ implementation of a Bicycle Parking Tree data structure, supporting operations to park, move, clear, rearrange, fetch, and rebuild bicycles across slots arranged in a tree.
+This repository contains a C implementation of a Bicycle Parking Tree data structure, supporting operations to park, move, clear, rearrange, fetch, and rebuild bicycles across slots arranged in a tree.
 It uses:
 - Heavy-Light Decomposition for fast path queries
 - Binary Indexed Tree (Fenwick) for dynamic edge-weight updates
 - Dynamic arrays and binary heaps for slot and delayed‐fetch management